zuozhenggh/learning-library/solutions-library/ebs-move-improve/provision/provision.md

 ### Prerequisites
 * Oracle E-Business Suite Cloud Manager application using the Login URL from key data.txt file
-* Cloud Manager Admin login credentials saved in your key-data.txt file
+* Cloud Manager Admin login credentials and other variables saved in your key-data.txt file

 ## **Step 1:** Log in to EBS Cloud Manager